In this page

 If a conversation was closed, then re-opened and closed again during the selected time period, it will be counted as closed only once.

-3. Closed per day - the average number of closed conversations per day during the selected time period
+3. Closed conversations per day - the average number of closed conversations per day during the selected time period

-6. Most productive time - a time of the day when, on average, the number of closed conversations is higher than for all other hours
+5. Most productive time - a time of the day when, on average, the number of closed conversations is higher than for all other hours

 Tags tab